 Housing in Hoonah is difficult to find, and expensive.
 Icy Strait Point provides two options for housing one is known as the Bunkhouse and the other is Container Housing.
 Below you will find details of these two housing options.
 If you have a preference on these two options please notify your supervisor and we will consider your request.
 Final placement in housing will be determined by management.

-- Rental agreement required but no security deposit.
+- Rental agreement and $100 security deposit required.
 Tenants are expected to be respectful of the property and each other.

 - Smoking is not allowed on the property nor is abuse of alcohol.

 - Sleeping rooms with two twin size beds, two dressers, two racks for hanging clothes, nightstands and lighting.

 - Kitchen is fully equipped for preparation of meals.